gunadarma-academy/asde-michi-backend/README.markdown

 > Base/backend layer application for Arlin.

 This application is using Node.js and npm.
 Please follow the getting started guide first.
-We're planning to use Hapi and MongoDB to build the initial REST API.
+Now use [Feathers](http://feathersjs.com), an open source web framework for building modern real-time applications.

 The broader Technical Documentation that isn't concretely about only the application either the backend or frontend itself, is in the [parent repo (asde-michi)](https://github.com/gunadarma-academy/asde-michi#technical-documentation).